 1. What is New Hampshire Foreign LLC Registration?

-in another U.S. state or a foreign country—and now wishes to legally conduct business
+New Hampshire—either in another U.S. state or a foreign country—and now wishes to

-legal authority to transact business in New Hampshire.
-This authorization is granted by
+LLC to obtain legal authority to transact business in New Hampshire.
+This authorization

 commonly referred to as a Certificate of Authority.